lazalajochy/readme.md-generator/README.md

 ## 📖 Description

-**Readme Generator** is a Visual Studio Code extension designed to **automatically generate README.md files** showing the project structure, detected technologies, and available scripts.
+**Quick Readme** is a Visual Studio Code extension designed to **automatically generate README.md files** showing the project structure, detected technologies, and available scripts.

 > 🎯 **Mission**: Save developers time by automatically generating initial project documentation.
 > 🚀 **Vision**: Become the standard tool for creating clear and organized README.md files for any project.